How Persona Culture Is Costing Us Our Authority

 Persona, power, and the quiet erosion of inner authorship.

-And it’s bigger than branding.
-It’s cultural, psychological, and ethical.
+We have a persona problem, and it’s bigger than branding.
+In fact, it’s both cultural, psychological, and ethical.

 We live in a time where humans are being packaged and sold into digestible identities: the breath guy, the dopamine guy, the manifestation woman, the shadow worker, the biohacker, the guru.
+One face, one message, one shiny promise of life-changing effect.

 It’s neat, marketable, and easy to understand.
 But, it’s not human.

-And that’s where the trouble starts.
+And that’s exactly where the trouble starts.

 Every therapist knows: what gets suppressed doesn’t just disappear.
 It distorts, leaks out sideways and becomes shadow.
 And when someone’s identity, income, and influence depend on maintaining a specific image or showing only one particular facet of themselves, growth becomes secondary, even dangerous.

-Admitting imperfections threatens the brand.
+Admitting imperfections now threatens the brand.

-Showing contradiction confuses the audience.
+Showing contradiction only confuses the audience.

 And revealing complexity risks disrupting the system.

-Not because they’re evil — because the system needs them to stay the same in order to function.
+So the person slowly stops being a complete person with all its complexities and starts playing a role.
+Not because they’re evil — because the system they have now come accustomed too needs them to stay the same in order to function.

 While Leaders Become Personas, Followers Lose Authorship

 It is easier to follow a persona than to face our own complexity.
-It’s easier to buy a system than to sit in uncertainty, and easier to believe someone else has the answer than to develop authority over our own inner world.
+It’s easier to buy a system than to sit in uncertainty, and it’s easier to believe someone else has the answer than to develop authority over our own inner world.

-That’s why reductionism sells.
+That, my friends, is why reductionism sells.

 A cardiologist looks at the heart.